 Namco’s next Dragon Ball title is not the third iteration in the Xenoverse series.
 Instead, Namco Bandai has commissioned Guilty Gear developer, Arc System Works, to make a new 2.5D fighting game.
 Dragon Ball FighterZ gameplay borrows a bit from Guilty Gear and BlazBlue, but also has hints of Marvel vs. Capcom and other similar fighting games.
 Let’s take a closer look at Dragon Ball FighterZ gameplay details to breakdown how this new title will play.
-We'll also provide information on the Dragon Ball FighterZ beta coming later this summer before we see Dragon Ball FighterZ on PS4, Xbox One and PC in early 2018.
+We'll also provide information on the Dragon Ball FighterZ beta coming in September and featuring more than nine playable characters (with registration beginning on August 22, 2017), before we see Dragon Ball FighterZ on PS4, Xbox One and PC in early 2018.

 While fans of the Xenoverse games are accustomed to a robust adventure game that focuses on story with over the top fighting sequences, Dragon Ball FighterZ has a different focus.
-We’ve already covered some of the initial details from the unveiling of the title, but this new game is more of a traditional fighting game that has a clear focus on the competitive fighting game community.
+We’ve already covered some of the initial details from the unveiling of the title, as well as the recent Future Trunks announcement, but this new game is more of a traditional fighting game that has a clear focus on the competitive fighting game community.
 That’s not to say there won’t be an elaborate story mode, but at the very least this should not be seen as the next step in Dragon Ball games, but rather as a different approach that will appeal to a different variety of Dragon Ball fans.

-There's a closed beta for Dragon Ball FighterZ coming before the end of the summer, this year.
-We don't yet have exact dates for the closed beta, or even how to gain access.
-However, given that it's already the middle of June, expect those details to become available very soon.
-Summer ends in a couple of months and we'll be updating this article with new information on how to access the closed beta as soon as it becomes available.
+We can confirm that registration for the beta will begin on August 22, 2017 and the beta will include more than nine playable characters.
+The Japanese beta sign-ups took place via PSN (on the PS4 and the PSN website), so it's expected the US registration will be the same, but we don't yet have confirmation of that.
+The European beta sign-up page is live for the PS4, but it's currently showing closed and should be updated shortly.
+We'll also be updating this article with confirmed information on how to access the closed beta in the US as soon as it becomes available.
 If you're familiar with other closed beta tests you usually gain access by pre-ordering the game or signing up on the official website, but we'll let you know exactly how to sign up for the Dragon Ball FighterZ beta as soon as Namco Bandai releases that information.